nehagogate10/SentimentAnalyzer/src/README.md

 ### By: Neha Gogate

 # Description
-Implementation of a binary sentiment analyzer that automatically classifies input text as portraying either positive or negative sentiment.
+A binary sentiment analyzer that automatically classifies input text as portraying either positive or negative sentiment.

 ### baseline_BoW.ipynb
 As my baseline system, I utilized the bag of words (BoW) model.
 After looping through all the texts in the folder, my preprocessing techniques consisted of removing punctuation and making the text data lowercase.
 I utilized CountVectorizer, and then I calculated this model's f1, precision, recall, and accuracy with the Gaussian Naive Bayes classifier.